dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ## Parameter transformer reference

 Parameter transformers execute when generating a link for a `Route`.
 Parameter transformers take the parameter's route value and transform it to a new string value.
 The transformed value will be used in the generated link.
 For example, a custom slugify parameter transformer in route pattern `blog\{article:slugify}` with `Url.Action(new { article = "MyTestArticle" })` will generate `blog\my-test-article`.
-A parameter transformer is configured using <xref:Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap>.
+Parameter transformers implement <xref:Microsoft.AspNetCore.Routing.IOutboundParameterTransformer> and are configured using <xref:Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap>.

 Parameter transformers are also used by frameworks to transform the URI that an endpoint will resolve to.
 For example, ASP.NET Core MVC will use parameter transformers to transform the route value used to match an `area`, `controller`, `action` and `page`.